ThemeBoy/SportsPress/readme.txt

 SportsPress is currently in beta and is undergoing testing.
 We are still actively making adjustments to the code, so we do not recommend using it until we officially leave the beta phase.

+= Can I import teams/players/events from a CSV file? =

+Yes, CSV importers are included with the plugin.
+Go to Tools > Import and choose from one of the SportsPress CSV importers.
+When importing events, be sure to use the date format yyyy/mm/dd.

 == Changelog ==

+= 0.8.4 =
+* Feature - Add option to limit number of teams per event.
+* Feature - Show venue option in Countdown widget.
+* Feature - Enable multiple current teams per player.
+* Feature - Format performance data for use in templates.
+* Feature - Add next event function to team for template.
+* Refactor - Adjust theme template loader for venues and seasons.
+* Tweak - Replace featured image text in admin.
+* Tweak - Use wider map zoom setting.
+* Tweak - Make SportsPress tables full width by default.
+* Fix - Team filter in admin.
+* Fix - Displaying 1 view as plural.

 = 0.8.3 =
 * Feature - Enable using events started and substituted in statistics equations.